Create snapshots

 Mount snapshot

-to mount a snapshot or a directory as a read-only filesystem.
-You can either use the unique object hash, or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.
+You can also use rekkord mount <identifier> <mountpoint> to mount a snapshot or a directory as a read-only filesystem.
+You can either use the unique object ID, or provide a snapshot channel, in which case rekkord will use the most recent snapshot that matches it.

 export REKKORD_CONFIG_FILE=/path/to/config.ini

-rekkord mount <IDENTIFIER> <MOUNTPOINT>
+rekkord mount <identifier> <mountpoint>

 Read more about identifiers in the exploration section.